 - ¾ cup (150g) firmly packed brown sugar

 - 3 large eggs

-- Preheat oven to 350ºF degrees.
-Line the bottom and sides of a 7" x 11" baking dish** with aluminum foil, leaving an overhang on all sides.
+- Preheat the oven to 350ºF (177ºC).
+Line the bottom and sides of an 8" or 9" square baking dish with aluminum foil, leaving an overhang on all sides.
 Set aside.

-- Whisk the brown and granulated sugars into the cooled chocolate/butter mixture.
-Add the eggs one at a time, whisking until smooth after each egg addition.
-Whisk in the vanilla.
+- When the chocolate/butter mixture has cooled, whisk in the brown sugar and granulated sugars until smooth.
+Add the eggs one at a time, whisking until smooth after each egg addition, then whisk in the vanilla.

 - Gently fold in the flour and salt.
-After everything is combined, add chocolate chunks and cherries.
-Stir gently until evenly dispersed.
+After everything is combined, add chocolate chips and halved cherries and stir gently until evenly dispersed.

 - Pour batter into prepared baking pan, pressing additional cherry halves into the top of the batter, if desired.
 Bake the brownies for 28-32 minutes or until a toothpick inserted in the center comes out with only a few moist crumbs on it.
 Allow the brownies to cool completely on a wire rack before serving.
 Once cooled, lift the foil out of the pan using the overhang on the sides and cut into squares with a very sharp knife.
 Store leftovers covered tightly at room temperature up to 5 days.
 Brownies freeze well, up to 3 months.
 Thaw at room temperature.